 Submitted by Twin City Plastic Surgery

 It is not uncommon to overhear women talking about how they wish they could move fat from their waist or thighs and put it somewhere else.
 Truth is…it’s possible!

 Fat injection, or lipofilling, diminishes wrinkles and creases and plumps up areas that have lost fullness as a result of surgery, injury, aging or other causes.
 Transplanted fat that originates from the patient does not carry a risk of allergic response or rejection.
 Other advantages comprise of a short recovery time and generally long lasting results if it has been performed correctly.

-Fat injections are a popular short-term solution to temporarily improve the appearance of hollow cheeks, thin lips, an aging forehead, eyes, and scars.
-They can also be used on a limited basis to enhance breasts in a process called breast augmentation fat transfer.
+Fat injections are a popular short-term solution to temporarily improve the appearance of hollow cheeks, thin lips, an aging forehead, eyes and scars.
 There is no need for concern about a foreign substance in your body since the fat used in the injection is taken directly from another area of your body.

 Fat grafting to the breasts is sometimes a nice adjunctive surgery during breast reconstruction, to “fine tune” breast reconstruction after lumpectomy or mastectomy and to disguise the edges or rippling of existing silicone gel and saline implants.
-Fat grafting to the breast consists of two procedures performed on the same day: harvesting the fat and then placement of the fat into the breasts.
+Fat grafting to the breast consists of two procedures performed on the same day: first, harvesting the fat, and second, placement of the fat into the breasts.

 Back to Top